ariannamethod/Arianna/README.md

 alone (for example `123456`).
 This shares history between everyone in the group.
 The memory is stored only
 in RAM and will be cleared on bot restart unless persisted.
-The DeepSeek integration works here too if `DEEPSEEK_API_KEY` is set.
+The DeepSeek integration works here too when `DEEPSEEK_API_KEY` is set.

 ### DeepSeek integration

-Set `DEEPSEEK_API_KEY` in your `.env` to enable calls to the DeepSeek model.
-Use the `/ds` command followed by your prompt to send a message through DeepSeek.
-If no key is configured, this command is disabled.
+If `DEEPSEEK_API_KEY` is present in your `.env`, you can call the DeepSeek model using the `/ds` command followed by your prompt.
+Without the key, this command is disabled.
 The regular conversation history with OpenAI is preserved when you use this command.

 ### Journal logging